algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 ### 2.1 In Scope

-- Wine / Cheese recommandation
+- Wine / cheese recommandation.
-- User Friendly interface
+- User fiendly interface.
-- Complete filter of wine and cheese for the web app
+- Complete filter of wine and cheese for the application.
-- Scanning function to identify the product
+- Scanning function to identify the product.

 ### 2.3 Out Of Scope

-- Geolocalisation of the products in the store's shelfs
+- Geolocalisation of the products in the store's shelfs.
-- shipping or delivery services
+- shipping or delivery services.
-- Creating new Wine / Cheese pairings
+- Creating new Wine / cheese pairings.
-- Advanced settings functions
+- Advanced settings functions.

-The project will be developped using the no-code engine Bubble.

 ---